beginnerprivacy/beginnerprivacy.com/content/articles/navigating-the-web-anonymously-a-guide-to-tor-basics/index.md

 ![Illustration of how the The Onion Router works](../../images/articles/navigating-the-web-anonymously-a-guide-to-tor-basics/how-tor-works.webp)

 ### Why Use Tor?
-There are several compelling reasons to use Tor:
+There are several compelling reasons to use Tor, as well as some drawbacks to consider:

+#### Benefits of Using Tor
 - **Anonymity**: Tor helps protect your identity by masking your IP address, making it difficult for websites, advertisers, and even governments to track your online activities.

 - **Circumventing Censorship**: In countries with strict internet censorship, Tor can help users access blocked websites and communicate freely.